wp-plugins/listen-to-quran-verses/readme.txt

 == Screenshots ==

-1. Enlgish interface screenshot
+1. Enlgish interface showing the new interface
-2. Arabic interface screenshot
+2. Enlgish interface showing the new autocomplete function & repeat the whole interface hint

 == Changelog ==